SKA-ScienceDataProcessor/rascil/docs/RASCIL_developing.rst

 Design
 ======

-The ARL has been designed in line with the following principles:
+The RASCIL has been designed in line with the following principles:

 + Data are held in Classes.
 + The Data Classes correspond to familiar concepts in radio astronomy packages e.g. visibility, gaintable, image.